Get a New Grain: Quinoa

 What it Tastes Like: Quinoa is flavorful enough to be interesting, but mild enough to be versatile.
 It has a nutty note and slight “pop” when you bite into it.

-How to Cook it: Unless you buy a box that says it’s been pre-rinsed, be sure to rinse the grains well to wash off the bitter saponin coating (a naturally-occurring insect repellent).
+How to Cook it: Unless you buy a box that’s labeled “pre-rinsed,” be sure to rinse the grains well to wash off the bitter saponin coating (a naturally-occurring insect repellent).
 Just swish them around in a fine-mesh strainer until the water runs clear and there are no suds.
 To cook, bring 2 cups water or liquid to a boil.
 Stir in 1 cup quinoa, cover, reduce heat and simmer gently for 15 minutes.

 How to Use it: Quinoa makes gorgeous salads, but it also works as a pilaf, a morning porridge or even in crispy quinoa cakes (see ours below).